jindrichmynarz/dissertation/parts/results_rescal.md

 ### Ageing relations

 Evaluation of ageing was done by time series cross-validation, as described in [Section @sec:evaluation-protocol].
-Ageing was applied to the tensor slice containing links between public contracts and awarded bidders, which we covered in [Section @sec:loading-rescal].
+Ageing, which we covered in [Section @sec:loading-rescal], was applied to the tensor slice containing the links between public contracts and awarded bidders.
 We compared how ageing affects matchmaking with the `pc:mainObject` property.
-As shown in [Table @tbl:ageing], there is no significant observable difference when ageing is applied.
+As shown in [Table @tbl:ageing], there is no observable difference when ageing is applied.
-When compared to `pc:mainObject` evaluated using the n-fold cross-validation, the results in time series cross-validation are notably worse, which can be attributed to the lower amount of data available in this evaluation protocol.
+When compared to `pc:mainObject` evaluated using the n-fold cross-validation, the results in time series cross-validation are notably worse, which can be attributed to the lower volume of data available in this evaluation protocol.

 Configuration            HR@10   MRR@10     CC@10    LTP@10
 --------------------- -------- -------- --------- ---------